 The Improving Contraceptive Method Mix (ICMM) Project began in Indonesia in October 2012.
-Funded by USAID and AusAID, this four-year project will investigate the impact of applying knowledge management (KM) principles to support targeted advocacy activities to improve the contraceptive method mix in two Indonesian provinces: East Java and Nusa Tenggara Barat (NTB).
+Funded by USAID and AusAID, this four-year project is investigating the impact of applying targeted advocacy and knowledge management (KM) activities to improve the contraceptive method mix in two Indonesian provinces: East Java and Nusa Tenggara Barat (NTB).
 District-level working groups, working closely with project staff, will develop an advocacy plan to government and NGO leaders for increasing the priority of family planning (FP) – specifically long-acting and permanent methods (LAPMs) - at the district level.

 The three major components of the ICMM project are: 1) Collecting evidence about the use of FP in the two study districts; 2) Advocating for the availability and use of quality FP services – particularly LAPMs – in resource-poor areas; and 3) Local capacity building for KM.